mlecoutre/nounou/README.md

 This is a template for a lightweight RESTful API using JAX-RS.
 The sample code is a call for getting the current time.

 ## Running the application locally

-First build with:

-    $mvn clean install

-Then run it with:
+Run your application

+To build your application simply run:

+$ mvn package
+And then run your app using the java command:

-    $ java -cp target/classes:target/dependency/* com.example.Main
+$ java -jar target/dependency/webapp-runner.jar target/*.war